An Avant-Garde Love Story: Goncharova and Larionov’s Romance

 Larionov is my conscience in work, my tuning-fork.
 My touchstone for whether I do false.
 We are very different, and he sees me from inside of me, not of him.
 Like I see him.

 They published the Rayonist manifesto in 1913, signed by 9 other artists.
 Although Mikhail was the official inventor of it, it was Natalia who became its most active practitioner considered by her contemporaries “the artist with the richest paints.”
-Their art put foundations for abstraction in Russia and the couple quickly became famous.
-They did various commissions: illustrations for books, patterns for textiles, women’s clothes and wallpapers.
-Moreover, prior to World War I, they participated in decorating the cabaret Pink Lantern and featured in the first futuristic film The Drama in the Futurist Cabaret No. 13 made in Russia, directed by Vladimir Kasyanov.
+Their art laid the foundations for abstraction in Russia and the couple quickly became famous.
+They did various commissions: illustrations for books, patterns for textiles, women’s clothes, and wallpapers.
+Moreover, prior to World War I, they participated in decorating the cabaret Pink Lantern and featured in the first futuristic film Drama in the Futurist Cabaret No. 13 made in Russia, directed by Vladimir Kasyanov.

-War and salvation
+War and Salvation

 Surprisingly, the two found new life partners when in Paris: Natalia got together with a family friend Orest Ivanovich Rosenfeld, editor-in-chief of the newspaper Populaire, and Mikhail with his secretary and model Alexandra (Sashenka) Tomilina (she even moved into the same block of flats and rented the apartment below).
 This was apparently in order to facilitate Larionov’s work, who would spend days at Tomilina’s, but returned home for the night.
 Both artists accepted their new unions, but they still worked together and traveled for holidays with both their ‘dear friends’.
 They even eventually decided to marry, yet as Natalia explained, it was only for legal reasons, so that each could inherit the rights to the art of another.